hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 Fine now, save for arrows clipped a bit

 [14:51:03](#y-CWDXRdi_bDNL8_rfIR3Q98qHU3n7DjxAl-arh7DVc) <luce80>:
 Thanks again !
-It seems perfection is not reachable Ì†ΩÌ∏â.
+It seems perfection is not reachable üòâ.
 P.S.
 [WISH] : I'd like default text style be defined like this:
 ```